apeeyush/mincost-flow/README.md

 - Next line contains two integers denoting the source and sink in the network.
 - This is followed by multiple lines (equal to the number of edges to be specific) with each line describing an edge. - Each edge is described as contains 5 integers denoting `s`, `t`, `capacity`, `cost` and `current flow`.

+## Setup and running instructions

+All code is present in `mincost.cpp`.
+You can compile it using

+    g++ mincost.cpp

+You can also try some of the sample examples present in the repository as folloes:

+    ./a.out < examples/input1
+    ./a.out < examples/input2
+    ./a.out < examples/input3
+    ./a.out < examples/input4

 ## Licence

 The code is released under the [MIT License](http://opensource.org/licenses/MIT).